munyokii/book_library_app/README.md

 For production deployment:

-1. Update your database configuration in `config/database.yml`
+1. Update your database configuration in `config/database.yml` as needed.
 2. Set up environment variables for sensitive information
 3. Precompile assets:
-   RAILS_ENV=production rails assets:precompile
+   - `RAILS_ENV=production rails assets:precompile`
 4. Run with a production server like Puma or Passenger

 ## Contributing

 1. Fork the repository
-2. Create your feature branch: `git switch -b my-new-feature`
+2. Create your feature branch:
+    - `git switch -b my-new-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
+3. Commit your changes:
+    - `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch:
+    - `git push origin my-new-feature`
 5. Submit a pull request

 ## License